Learn more about our Book with Confidence and Travel Updates.

 A leisurely day in Copenhagen on your own

 You have today to uncover the delights of Copenhagen on your own, with shuttle service between the hotel and the city center.
-Perhaps you’ll explore the Nyhavn district with its character-rich boats endlessly bobbing in the harbor, colorful lines of buildings standing at attention, and umbrella-fronted cafés.
+Perhaps you’ll explore the Nyhavn district with its colorful lines of buildings and umbrella-fronted cafés.
 You may also want to stroll the city’s famed Strøget, one of the longest pedestrian streets in the world.
 To get around more quickly, perhaps rent a bicycle and join the many locals who use two wheels to get around.
+Your Concierge may also suggest a full-day tour of North Zealand’s historic castles, which includes a traditional Danish lunch.

 Celebrate your Baltic journey this evening with a Farewell Drink and Dinner at the hotel.